-How to translate subtitles.
+How to translate video captions and subtitles.

 Translating subtitles to another language used to be a freelancer-only workflow.
 AI translation has closed the gap on simple, conversational content — but it still fails on idioms, technical jargon, and culturally-specific references.
 The 2026 best practice is a hybrid: AI for the first pass, human review for everything that ships to a real audience.